garynguyen1295/Project_1/paper/paper.md

 ### Role:

-In this project, Git allows us to commit changes we make from our project directories in our computers and publish those changes on our online Github repository.
+In this project, Git allows us to commit changes we make from our local directories in our computers and publish those changes on our online Github repository.
 In a way, Git is a tool that connects us to our Github repository

 ##*iii/ Github*